-Where the risk cannot be reduced to an acceptable level the Employee will be offered suitable redeployment on her existing terms and conditions of employment.
-In exception circumstances if there is no suitable redeployment, the Employee will be suspended on full pay for as long as the risk remains.
+Where the risk cannot be reduced to an acceptable level the employee will be offered suitable redeployment on their existing terms and conditions of employment.
+In exceptional circumstances if there is no suitable redeployment, the employee will be suspended on full pay for as long as the risk remains- this would be categorised as paid maternity suspension.